Vicksburg Police Department issues warrant for murder of Karl Michael Singleton - The Vicksburg Post

 Vicksburg Police Department issues warrant for murder of Karl Michael Singleton

 Karl Michael Singleton, 20, was killed on Oct.
-19, 2020 in an apparent drive-by shooting outside his residence on Enchanted Drive.
+19, 2020 in an apparent drive-by shooting at his residence on Enchanted Drive.

 In a Friday press conference, Vicksburg Police Chief Penny Jones announced warrants had been issued for a suspect in this case after months of investigation.